prodlay/prodlay.github.io/role/full-stack-engineer.md

 title: About
 ---

-# Full Stack Engineer
+## Full Stack Engineer

- Ruby, Rails, nodejs

-### Key responsibilities include
+### Qualifications

-    • Develop Web Services Using Ruby On Rails
-    • Participate in customer demand analysis
-    • Participate in discussions on customer product feedback
-    • Market research and prototyping to develop their own products
-    • Quality control
+    .
+Overall 5+ years of experience in software development
+    .
+Experience in building API-driven applications or endpoints .
+Strong design and architecture skills
+    • Experience with software engineering best practices (e.g. unit testing, code reviews, design documentation) .
+Experience with frontend framworks like Reactjs/Vuejs .
+Experience with databases like Mysql/postgres/Mongodb .
+A solid understanding of HTML, CSS, and JavaScript/Typescript

 ### Qualifications require

-    • +2 years of work experience
+    • 4+ years of work experience
     • Strong skills in Ruby on Rails
+    .
+Good understanding of component based architecture.

 ### Preferences

-    • Good know-how on time management
     • Product development experience (either of individual/team projects)
     • Understanding of Agile Development Process
     • Understanding of Lean Startup